OPI Special Education Endorsement Project

 Criteria for Acceptance

-In order to serve the whole state of Montana, only one application from a district may be eligible for admission during the fiscal year.
+In order to serve the whole state of Montana, only one application from a district may be eligible for admission during each fiscal year.
 Applications submitted by September 1 will be given priority.

 - The district must state that no special education endorsed applicants applied for the position.

-- The teacher must hold a Class 1 or 2 Montana Teaching Certificate and have been offered a contract for the advertised special education teaching position.
+- The candidate must hold a Class 1 or 2 Montana Teaching Certificate and have been offered a contract for the advertised special education teaching position.

-- All teachers admitted to the project need a mentor for their first year and the district should identify the mentor.
-The mentor should have three years of teaching in special education and have completed training in mentoring.
-This training can be through their school district or through OPI training modules.
+- All candidates admitted to the project need a mentor for their first year and the district should identify the mentor.
+The mentor should have three years of teaching in special education and have completed training in mentoring which can be through their school district.
 If there is no mentor available within the district, then arrangements to locate a mentor will be made with the Project Coordinator.

-- The teacher must complete their special education endorsement within three years of their project acceptance date.
-This includes one semester of student teaching in their own classroom.
+- The candidate must complete their special education endorsement within three years of their project acceptance date.
+This includes the program requirement of student teaching in their own classroom.

-Teachers admitted to the project must hold a special education teaching position in Montana public schools for two years after obtaining the special education endorsement
+- Candidates admitted to the project must hold a special education teaching position in Montana public schools for two years after obtaining the special education endorsement.

 - Completed application form